Mukhyansh/Distributed_File_Transfer/README.md

 - Planned for integration with the file transfer workflow.

 ### 5. HOW TO RUN
+- Open up 4 terminal instances, Navigate to the FileTransfer folder and run this command (./server 808i receivedk.dat) where i=[0,3] and k=[1,4].
 - Go to the main folder(Distributed_File_Transfer).
 - Compile the main file with the flag main ( gcc main.c -o main ).
 - Execute the main file ( ./main ).